-Without proper planning, all assets and income above certain levels must be spent on care (paid to the Nursing home until you get down to the limits) or on exempt items before Medicaid will pick up the tab.
+Without proper planning with a Medicaid Lawyer, all assets and income above certain levels must be spent on care (paid to the Nursing home until you get down to the limits) or on exempt items before Medicaid will pick up the tab.

 The rules governing Medicaid are complex, and frequently change, requiring great care in the planning and application for benefits.

 Medicaid is a joint federal state program so the laws in Fairfield County Connecticut will vary from the laws in Westchester County NY.

 A Simple Example of Medcaid

 Grandma lives in Norwalk CT and is getting along well, independent, and living at home at 87.
 Then one day, she falls and breaks her hip.